logJustin/cpapAPP/README.md

 ### Database
 ![image](https://user-images.githubusercontent.com/33402995/233786340-5bdce439-f857-4114-8a96-4998ae7fa1fa.png)

-The Database page provides a table for the user to view the history of their therapy that looks as great on a desktop as it does on a mobile.
+The Database page provides a table for the user to view the history of their therapy that looks as great on desktop as it does mobile.

 <p align="right">(<a href="#cpap-app">back to top</a>)</p>